 “Even with a single storey garage you may want to install insulation if some of the space is to be used as a workshop, for example, and you will be spending a lot of time in there,” says Gareth Edmunds, director of Welsh Oak Frame.
 “Some people may also want to consider insulated garage doors.”

-Bringing Power to an Oak Frame Garage
+How to Add Electricity to an Oak Frame Garage

 Don’t forget to make provisions for your garage’s electricity supply.
 Typically, you can run a cable underground to connect the consumer unit in your garage to the consumer unit in the main house.
 For expert advice, speak to a local electrician.